quantling/JudiLing.jl/docs/src/index.md

 acc_build_val = 0.8433
 ```

 Alternatively, we  have a wrapper function incorporating all above functionalities.
 With this function, you can quickly explore datasets with different parameter settings.
-Please find more in the next section, [Test Combo Introduction](@ref).
+Please find more in the [Test Combo Introduction](@ref).

 Once you are done, you may want to clean up your output directory: